On Friday, the Year of the Horse will begin. Chinese New Year comes this week, and this year in the Chinese calendar is equestrian.

 But the best always comes outdoors.

 I remember a winter afternoon, riding in a field at Bonnie Lea.
 The sun was sinking, and the sky was deep blue touched with sunset.
 You know how it always feels lighter outside.
-When we trotted, the horse had to lift each foot high out of the snow.

 Maybe people on snowshoes or cross-country skis feel this way.
 When you walk across a meadow in snow that would have you floundering thigh-deep -- in showshoes you slide into the top like walking on sand.
 It feels like seeing something from a new angle, like walking down the middle of the stream.